isaaccorley/a-change-detection-reality-check/README.md

 Code and experiments for the paper, ["A Change Detection Reality Check", Isaac Corley, Caleb Robinson, Anthony Ortiz](https://arxiv.org/abs/2402.06994).

+### News

+- Our paper has been accepted to the [ICLR 2024 Machine Learning for Remote Sensing (ML4RS) Workshop](https://ml-for-rs.github.io/iclr2024/) in Vienna, Austria!

 ### Summary

 Remote sensing image literature from the past several years has exploded with proposed deep learning architectures that claim to be the latest state-of-the-art on standard change detection benchmark datasets.
 However, has the field truly made significant progress?
 In this paper we perform experiments which conclude a simple U-Net segmentation baseline without training tricks or complicated architectural changes is still a top performer for the task of change detection.